 The book I checked out has been "recalled."
 What is that and what should I do?

-A RECALL is a request to get a book back from another borrower as soon as possible.
-A RECALL changes the original due date of the item, and the Libraries notifies you (the current borrower) of the new due date via an email notice.
+A recall is a request to get a book back from another borrower as soon as possible.
+A recall changes the original due date of the item.
+Then the Libraries notifies you (the current borrower) of the new due date via an email notice.

 All patrons who fail to respond to a recall notice, including faculty, must pay substantial recall fees.
+The fees are $5 a day.
 Library privileges will be suspended until the recalled item is returned and the fee is paid.

 Answered By: Stormye Hendrix

-A RECALL is a request to get a book back from another borrower as soon as possible.
-A RECALL changes the original due date of the item, and the Libraries notifies you (the current borrower) of the new due date via an email notice.
+A recall is a request to get a book back from another borrower as soon as possible.
+A recall changes the original due date of the item.
+Then the Libraries notifies you (the current borrower) of the new due date via an email notice.

 All patrons who fail to respond to a recall notice, including faculty, must pay substantial recall fees.
+The fees are $5 a day.
 Library privileges will be suspended until the recalled item is returned and the fee is paid.

 Was this helpful?
 0 0